2Elian/2Elian.github.io/content/authors/admin/_index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include content understanding with large language models and multimodal retrieval.
-This is my personal portfolio page, and you can view my works in the portfolio below.
-You can contact me at lizimo@nuist.edu.cn.
+bio: I am currently a master's student at Nanjing University of Information Science and Technology.
+My research interests include content understanding of large language models and multimodal retrieval.
+This is my personal portfolio page, you can view my works in the portfolio on the homepage.
+You can contact me at lizimo@nuist.edu.cn. <font color=red>My future work will focus on: 'new architecture exploration' and 'post-training alignment' of LLM.</font>

 #interests:
 #- Artificial Intelligence